fbenedek/VO_Miniproject/README.md

 # VO-Miniproject
 This repository contains the code for a MATLAB implementation of a Visual Odometry pipeline developed as a mini-project for the course [Vision Algorithms for Mobile Robots](http://rpg.ifi.uzh.ch/teaching.html) at UZH.

-The pipeline has been qualitatively evaluated on seven different data sets, three of them are the benchmark datasets:
+The pipeline has been qualitatively evaluated on six different data sets, three of them are the benchmark datasets:
   * KITTI
   * Malaga
   * Parking Garage